verstka/verstka.io/js-sdk/README.md

 	"content": "..." // HTML of saved material.
 }
 ```
 An example of processing this request for PHP.
 The described function selects `$html` - HTML articles,` $custom_fields_json` - JSON with additional data and `$images` - an array with images.
+Important!
+Don't rename image files during save!
 ```
 function saveDesktopMaterial() {
 	$html = '';